ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 ##Associate Group

-An Association to a Resource Group, Indicator o,r Victim can be created to another Resource Group by using the `associate_group()` method and passing the Resource Type and Resource ID.
+An Association to a Resource Group, Indicator, or Victim can be created to another Resource Group by using the `associate_group()` method and passing the Resource Type and Resource ID.
 The Associated Resource must exist in the ThreatConnect platform prior to the Association attempt.

 Note: In the prior example, no API calls are made until the commit() method is invoked.